Captain general: Other uses

 Since the 17th century the title Captain General has been in use in England for the titular head of the Honourable Artillery Company and in Scotland for the senior officer of the Royal Company of Archers.

 In 1947 the position of Colonel-in-Chief, Royal Marines was changed by its incumbent, King George VI, to that of Captain General Royal Marines; likewise, the position of Colonel-in-Chief of the Royal Regiment of Artillery was changed by its incumbent, George VI, to Captain General.

 The formal head of the Combined Cadet Force is also titled Captain General.

 New South Wales

 From 1787 (the year before the arrival in Australia of the First Fleet) to 1837, the Governor of New South Wales was referred to as Captain-General.

 Prussia

 In Prussia a Generalkapitän was the commander of the castle guard and lifeguards.

-United States of America
+United States

 In the Thirteen United Colonies and, later, the United States of America, during the American Revolutionary War, George Washington was the "Captain-General and Commander in Chief of the Forces."
 George Washington is the only general in the United States to be referred to as "Captain-General" of the armed forces.